-What to do if you have been the victim of sexual assault, dating violence, domestic violence or stalking make a report to law enforcement.
-It is important that victims of sexual assault not bathe, douche, smoke, change clothing or clean the bed/linen/area where they were assaulted if the offense occurred within the past 96 hours so that evidence, as may be necessary to the proof of criminal activity, may be preserved.
+What to do if you have been the victim of sexual assault, dating violence, domestic violence or stalking

+After an incident of sexual assault, it is important to seek medical attention as soon as possible.
+In Pennsylvania, evidence may be collected even if a victim chooses not to make a report to law enforcement.
+It is important that victims of sexual assault not bathe, douche, smoke, change clothing or clean the bed/linen/area where they were assaulted if the offense occurred within the past 96 hours so that evidence, as may be necessary to the proof of criminal activity or may be helpful in obtaining a protection order, may be preserved.
 In circumstances of sexual assault, if victims do not opt for forensic evidence collection, health care providers can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted disease.